-With respect to intellectual property, the department has and always will respect manufacturer's intellectual property.
+With respect to intellectual property, the department has and always will respect manufacturers' intellectual property.
 However, it is considered necessary for all details of products and processes purchased by the department to be provided.
 These details shall not be provided to any third party.
-Note that any confidentiality document or formal agreement required may need to be negotiated between Transport and Main Roads Legal Services and the manufacturer.
+Note that any confidentiality document or formal agreement required may need to be negotiated between the department's Legal Services and the manufacturer.